 What is The Definition of a Smart Contract?

-A smart contract is a type of self-executing contract without the need for the parties to take a separate action.
+A smart contract is a self-executing contract without the need for the parties to take separate action.
 One of the traditional instances of a smart contract is a vending machine that dispenses a soda can after the correct currency is entered.
-However, nowadays, smart contracts are created using blockchain technology and distributed ledger technology.
+However, smart contracts are created using blockchain technology and distributed ledger technology nowadays.

 In terms of the formation and structure of smart contracts, blockchain technology has a principal place in the scope of digital transformation in the legal field.
 Blockchain is defined as a distributed database where data between two parties can be easily preserved and permanently recorded, open to the parties, and updated by the participants.
 The decentralized ecosystem of blockchain does not have any management authority or a single authority looking over the framework.
 Instead, a group of nodes maintains the network by making it decentralized.

 In addition, the existence of an immutable data system is undoubtedly one of the most fundamental features of the blockchain system.
 An immutable network is one of the best examples of blockchain that keeps its technology as it is.
 Each node in the system has a copy of the digital ledger.
 Each node must check its validity to add a transaction.
 If the majority thinks it is valid, it is added to the ledger.
 This promotes transparency and makes it corruption-free.

 Henceforth, no one can add any transaction blocks to the ledger without the permission of most of the nodes.
 Another fact backing up the list of key blockchain features is that once transaction blocks are added to the ledger, no one can go back and change it.
 Therefore, no user on the network can edit, delete, or update it.

 What is The Relation Between Smart Contracts and Cryptocurrency?